hpoul/flutter_async_utils/README.md

 # flutter_async_utils

 A few utils to make working with Streams and Futures easier.
+See the running example at: https://hpoul.github.io/flutter_async_utils/ ([example/lib/main.dart](./example/lib/main.dart))

 ## StreamSubscriberMixin